lab1092/blender-manual_ja/manual/lighting/ambient_occlusion.rst

 That's why AO still works when you don't have any lights in the scene, and it's why just switching on AO alone is a very bad way of "lighting" a scene.

-You must have ray tracing enabled as a :guilabel:`Render` panel option in the :guilabel:`Shading` section for this to work.
+You must have ray tracing enabled as a *Render* panel option in the *Shading* section for this to work.

 You must have an ambient light color set as you desire.
 By default, the ambient light color (world) is black, simulating midnight in the basement during a power outage.